 Wheelchairs are available near outpatients.
 If you require a wheelchair or porter assistance please go to the reception desk on entering the building or speak to a member of staff when you arrive at the department.

-NHS Forth Valley plays an important part on the training of students.
+NHS Forth Valley plays an important part in the training of medical students.
 We are sure you will understand the need for students to gain experience and hope that you do not mind their presence.
-We will ask for your agreement prior to students being present at your consultation; however you have the right to refuse and this will not affect your treatment.
+We will ask for your agreement prior to students being present at your consultation, however you have the right to refuse and this will not affect your treatment.

 After Your Appointment

-If the doctor asks you to make another outpatient appointment, for within 6 weeks, please arrange this with the receptionist before you leave the department.
+If the medical practitioner asks you to make another outpatient appointment for within 6 weeks, please arrange this with the receptionist before you leave the department.
 Otherwise your next appointment will be posted to you.
 Your GP will receive a letter about your outpatient visit, usually within 10-14 days.

 We value your feedback and use it to identify common themes and inform future changes and improvements to our outpatients services.
 Our staff also find feedback useful as it let’s them know when they are getting it right and when they could do better.